 1. Logitech Circle 2

-Compact and with an extra-wide field of view, this is a fully-featured indoor and outdoor camera
+Compact and with an extra-wide field of view, for indoor and outdoor use

 Resolution: 1080p Full HD | Night Vision: Yes, up to 15 feet | Smart home integration: Yes, Alexa, Google Assistant, HomeKit and IFTTT | Cloud storage: Yes, free for 24 hours | Audio: Two-way | Local storage: No

 The Logitech Circle 2 is a weather-resistant Wi-Fi camera.
 It is compact and designed to be used either indoors or outdoors, and has a claimed battery life of up to three months, based on two events being recorded each day.
 More frequent use will see this fall to 30 days, Logitech says, although a weather-proof power cable is available separately.